cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_terminology.rst

 Two mathematical objects are said to be homotopic if one can be continuously deformed into the other.
 The concept of homotopy was first formulated by *Poincaré* around 1900.

+|
+| Cartesian
+| Cartesianism
+| Definition: relating to Descartes and his ideas.
+| Definition: a follower of Descartes.
+| Origin: mid 17th century: from modern Latin Cartesianus, from Cartesius, Latinized form of the name of Descartes.